Safet Sušić: Legacy

 Safet Sušić Pape is a bestseller novel written by Bosnian novelist Zlatko Topčić, and published in 2007.
-Popular Sarajevo sketch comedy and variety TV series, Top Lista Nadrealista, also on occasion treated a subject of football and popular sportsmen-women in their program, with songs dedicated to Sušić and Yugoslav national football team under management of another Sarajevan, Ivica Osim, being prominent feature of couple episodes.
+Popular Sarajevo sketch comedy and variety TV series, Top lista nadrealista, also on occasion treated a subject of football and popular sportspeople in their program, with songs dedicated to Sušić and the Yugoslavia national football team under the management of another Sarajevan, Ivica Osim, being a prominent feature for a couple of episodes.

 Personal life

 Sušić comes from a sporting family.
 Sead Sušić, a former footballer, is Safet's older brother.
 Safet's nephew, Tino-Sven Sušić, is also a footballer, formerly even a player of Sarajevo who also alongside Safet appeared at the 2014 FIFA World Cup in Brazil.
 Safet's mother Paša died on 28 April 2018 at the age of 96.